thrasymache/finitelycomputable-microsites/helloworld-falcon/README.rst

 HelloWorld-Falcon
 =================

-This application provides a single endpoint wherever it is mounted.
+finitelycomputable.helloworld_falcon provides a hello_world endpoint using
+the Falcon framework wherever it is mounted.